What It’s Like Kayaking with Humpback Whales in the Johnstone Strait

 It isn’t until we’ve tackled the ferocious afternoon waves and are feasting on a salmon dinner at camp that our group spots a small pod of killer whales not far from shore.
 Eyes glued to the water, I watch them surface multiple times until they’re no longer in sight.
 The blows of more humpbacks explode in the distance, keeping the audience captivated and wondering what will pop up next.

 “The area I paddle in really is the place for wildlife viewing.
-We say it turns into whale soup during the best part of the season,” says our guide Dan Smetaniuk, who’s originally from Edmonton and started guiding in the area in the spring of 2017.
+We say it turns into whale soup during the best part of the season,” says our guide Dan Smetaniuk, who’s originally from Edmonton and started guiding in the area in 2017.

 “My first time paddling on the Johnstone Strait, I was blown away by the beauty of the area.
 Everyone wants to see whales, but there are many types of marine mammals, birds and other critters.
 The intertidal life is amazing and all you need to do is look down,” says Dan.